|

-Tips to Make the Most of Museum Visits with Young Children
+Tips to Make the Most of Museums with Young Children

-Whether you’re a home educator, classroom teacher, or simply a parent you probably know museums make for great field trips.
-Let’s be real though.
-Having a great day at the museum can take a little planning, especially when you’re bringing young and active children.
+Whether you’re a home educator, classroom teacher, or a parent, you probably know museums can be lots of fun.
+Let’s be real, though.
+Having a great day at the museum can take a little planning when you’re bringing kids.
+So, let’s talk about some of my favorite tips for taking kids to museums.

 • Reenactments and living history demonstrations